-While walking upright, there’s a noticeable amount of donut powder in your beard (to show your expertise) in almost any
+While walking upright, there’s a noticeable amount of doughnut powder in your beard (to show your expertise) in almost any

-sterile artifical setting — where everyone will nod their heads in agreement…
+sterile artificial setting — where everyone will nod their heads in agreement…

 Since I have the formalities out of the way, I will meta-analyse the chart below